msemtd/CheeseBoard_Software/README.md

 #### Linux

 * Mainstream Linux distributions (e.g. Fedora 27) tend to come with the driver pre-installed
-* Sourcecode for the drive can be downloaded from [the Silican Labs website](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) if required
+* Sourcecode for the drive can be downloaded from [the Silicon Labs website](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) if required
 * When the driver is installed and the NodeMCU is connected to the computer, your system should create a device node with the path */dev/ttyUSB* with a numerical suffix.
 The suffix starts at 0 and increments for each serial USB device connected, for example */dev/ttyUSB0*, */dev/ttyUSB1* and so on - this is the value of the port setting to be used in the Ardino IDE when uploading
-* Note: You must have read/write permissions for the device node in order to communicte with the NodeMCU.
+* Note: You must have read/write permissions for the device node in order to communicate with the NodeMCU.
 This may require your user to be added to an auxillary group.
 For example, on Fedora, the /dev/ttyUSB nodes have the group permission set to *dialout*, so you should ensure your user is in that group.
 After adding your user to the group, you may need to log in for the new setting to take effect

 #### Mac OSX

-The driver for the NodeMCU's serial interface can be download from the Silican Labs website.
+The driver for the NodeMCU's serial interface can be download from the Silicon Labs website.
 Depending on the version of MacOS X you are running, will need different version of the driver.

 * For MacOS X 10.11 and later, install the version of the driver labelled "Download VCP" from [the main download page](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 * For earlier releases of MacOS X, use the legacy driver [from this page](https://www.silabs.com/community/interface/knowledge-base.entry.html/2017/01/10/legacy_os_softwarea-bgvU)
 * When the driver is installed and the NodeMCU is connected to the computer using the MicroUSB cable, a device node should be created with the path */dev/cu.SLAB_USBtoUART*.
 This is the name used in the *port* setting in the Arduino IDE when uploading
-* Note: You must have read/write permissions for the device node in order to communicte with the NodeMCU
+* Note: You must have read/write permissions for the device node in order to communicate with the NodeMCU

 #### Windows